NKilstrup/QuestLog/README.md

 ## Features

 - Create, edit and delete tasks and task tabs
-QuestLog is meant for daily tasks and small single-developer projects that don't need online or backup functionality.
 - Themes with adjustable accent color and sound effects
 - Projects, settings and theme data are auto-saved when the applicaton is closed